 By their nature, children are ever curious and restless.
 They want to move around and play with anything they come across.
 And everything they lay their hands on will end up in their mouths.
 For this reason, they are more prone to accidents than adults.
 Accidents are inevitable because no one can watch a child 24/7.
 As a result, a child may fall, cut, or swallow an object.
 For this reason, they need a babysitter who will not only work to prevent these accidents but also know what actions to take when the accidents occur.

 CPR and first aid training for babysitters is an assurance that, should a life threatening emergency arises, they'll know how to go about it and provide appropriate solutions.
 In addition, they'll know the most appropriate action to take if it's something they can't handle.

 Medical emergencies can be fatal, and the first steps taken by the babysitter can save the child's life.
 Professional medical practitioners may not arrive in time, and while they are on the way, the child will be in the hands of the babysitter.
 What the babysitter does during this waiting time can mean a lot to your child's life.

 That's why before you hire a babysitter, ask them to provide proof of the baby care course(s) they undertook.
 Baby care courses are crucial to babysitters and to anyone who handles babies, including parents, nannies, au pairs, family members, grandparents, etc. The most important courses for babysitters are first aid and CPR.
-In these courses, the babysitters learn how to deal with bleeding, fracture, burns, poisoning, stings, bites, fevers, fits, choking, drowning, etc.
+In these courses, the babysitters learn how to deal with bleeding, fracture, burns, poisoning, stings, bites, fevers, febrile seizure, choking, drowning, etc.

 They are taught how to behave in case of an emergency situation so they don't worsen the situation.

 First Aid Training